paulbrice/awsclifedcred/README.md

+# No Longer Maintained :(

-# AWS CLI with Federated Credentials - Tool
+AWS CLI with Federated Credentials - Tool

 `The cloud has moved on.. this is no longer being maintained.`